0x1d00ffff/tokenpool/README.md

 * Replace 'mintforwarder' address with your own deployed version of the contract !!!
 * Replace 'batch payments' contract address as well !!! your own deployed contract !!
+* NOTE: make sure the 'batch payments' contract is owned by the 'payments' account.
+If it is not you will need to call transferOwnership on the 'batch payments' contract to switch ownership.

 Here are examples of these contracts to copy and paste the code and deploy using https://remix.ethereum.org: